 How does a heat pump stack up against a furnace?

-and is essential for certain colder climates.
-That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit.
-As unusual as it may seem, during cold weather, a heat pump is purposed to pull heat from the air outside and use it to raise the temperature of the inside air.
+and is essential for certain cooler climates.
+That’s because a heat pump has difficulty when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As weird as it may seem, during cooler temperatures, a heat pump is purposed to pull heat from the air outside and use it to raise the temperature of the inside air.
 Just because the air outside feels cold, there is still plenty of available heat for the heat pump to work properly, but at extremely low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
-If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.
+So while a heat pump may be great during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump